 - IT added 9,700 new jobs in April, slightly higher than average IT monthly job growth in 2012.

 - IT job growth is averaging 13,250 new jobs per month in 2013, significantly more than last year's 9,442 average.

 He sees momentum in IT hiring.

-Says Foote: "Momentum means everything when it comes to hiring trends; IT jobs have it, but many other segments of the labor market simply do not. "
+Says the CIO: "Momentum means everything when it comes to hiring trends; IT jobs have it, but many other segments of the labor market simply do not. "